spencer-shadley/completed-class/09-node-js/2-thursday/activities/26-Stu_For_Of/README.md

 - Iterate through your collection with a for...of and:

-  - Add a `class` that changes the color to red (you have to create this class in your CSS file)
+  - Add a `class` that changes the color to green (you have to create this class in your CSS file)

+### Bonus

+- Compare this to other loops

+- Allow easily switching between different loop types